Oleksiy-Zhukov/GamblingSimulator/docs/design.md

 The slots game needs to have a randomizer for the different reels in order to emulate real slot machines.
 We plan to use a random number generator to represent the different symbols on the reels.
 This will be accompanied by an animation of the reels spinning, and showing the results of the spin.
 The logic needed for this game is simplistic in nature, making sure the player has the funds in their balance to play the game, and making sure that the payout and chances of winning are accurate.
 For implementation while nothing is set in stone we plan to use a class for the random generator for if we want to add more games that may need it.

 #### UIX Module
 This module is responsible for the user interface, including the player's inputs and the game's resulting outputs.
 This will be the only part that the player interacts with, and we want to ensure that what the player sees is accurate and is straightforward for them to follow.
-The UIX Module is split into two main parts, the input and the output.
+The UIX Module is split into two main parts, the input and the output, with specifics needs for each game.

 ##### The Input
 When a player presses a button on their keyboard we want to accept their input accurately.
 It will then take their input and send it to the game control module.
 We will have the keyboard mapped, with some of the ideas for different keys commands being: